 - Flu Update

-Where to get COVID-19 and flu vaccines in Buffalo, NY (including In-Home Vaccination Programs)
+Where to get COVID-19 and Flu Vaccines in Buffalo, NY (including In-Home Vaccination Programs)

 Community Health Center of Buffalo, Inc. (CHCB)

-COVID-19 Vaccines (initial doses and boosters) are available at the following location: CHCB, Inc. 34 Benwood Ave., Buffalo, NY 14214: Monday through Saturday, 8:00am – 4:30 p.m.
+COVID-19 Vaccines (initial doses and boosters) are available at the following location: CHCB, Inc. 34 Benwood Ave., Buffalo, NY 14214: Monday through Thursday (8:00am – 7:30 p.m) or Friday and Saturday (8:00am-4:30pm).

 Walk-ins are welcome or you can make an appointment by calling 716-986-9199 (press 9)